Election Committee (Hong Kong): Education

 The Education Subsector corresponds with the Education functional constituency.
-It is formed by a merger with the formerHigher Education Subsector.
+It is formed by a merger with the former Higher Education Subsector.
 It has the largest electorate of all subsectors and includes full-time academic staff who are teachers or administrators in publicly funded universities, approved secondary colleges, technical colleges and certain tertiary institutions, members of academic councils, registered teachers, principals, and managers of schools, as well as teachers in institutions such as industrial training centres, technical institutes, and the Caritas Lok Mo Integrated Vocational Training Centre of Caritas.

 The former Education Subsector held contested elections in 1998, 2000, and 2006.
 There has been a high level of candidates with an average of 35 candidates for 20 seats.
 The voter turnout rate remained low with an average of 20.03% in the three elections.
 In 2006 there were 78,840 registered individual electors.
 The former Higher Education subsector consisted of 6,856 registered individual electorates in 2006 and is increasingly competitive with 27 candidates in 1998 and 49 in 2006 running for 20 seats.

 10 seats of the Education sub-sector are ex officio seats filled by Vice-Chancellor or Presidents of universities: